MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/dnscmd.md

 ## dnscmd /ipvalidate command

-Tests whether an IP address identifies a functioning DNS server or whether the DNS server can act as a forwarder, a root hint server, or a master server for a specific zone.
+Tests whether an IP address identifies a functioning DNS server or whether the DNS server can act as a forwarder, a root hint server, or a primary server for a specific zone.

 ### Syntax